Tedotieno/vigilant-train/frontend/README.md

 - Testing
 - Etc, etc, etc ...
 Lol

-I had a ton of fun building this, hope you like what you see, with love ❤️
+I had a ton of fun designing & building this, hope you like what you see, with love ❤️